wp-plugins/wp2yt-uploader/readme.txt

 4. Social networking icons, mail icons etc.

 == Changelog ==
+= 1.0.1 =
+* Made it easier to select icons by making the entire div selectable
+* Added icon highlighting after selection
+* Added smooth scroll back to top
+* Placed scripts in external file

 = 1.0 =
 * Original Release

 == Upgrade Notice ==
+= 1.0.1 =
+August 2nd, 2013
+* Made it easier to select icons by making the entire div selectable
+* Added icon highlighting after selection
+* Added smooth scroll back to top

 = 1.0 =
 Original release - July 20th, 2013.

 == Demo Page ==
 <p> Check out the <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">demo page</a> before downloading.
-You can see all the icons that come with this plugin, and more on how to use them!
+You can see all the icons that come with this plugin, and more on how to use them!</p>
-The page gets updated very frequently, so check back for future updates.</p>